Our on-campus operations are closed until further notice. We are happy to serve you remotely, in an effort to keep everyone healthy.

-Mentors also provide in depth presentations for high school students and families through workshops in the surrounding DFW area.
-Presentations vary from general information about college enrollment (College 101), financial aid and scholarships, applying to college, housing, and even general information on how to succeed in college from the perspective of a current UNT student.
-Through individual mentoring and informative presentations, UNT G-Force is doing its part to contribute to the Texas 60x30 initiative.
+Mentors also provide in-depth presentations for high school students and families through workshops in the surrounding DFW area.
+Performances vary from general information about college enrollment (College 101), financial aid and scholarships, applying to college, housing, and even general information on how to succeed in college from the perspective of a current UNT student.
+Through individual mentoring and informative presentations, UNT G-Force is doing its part to contribute to the Texas 60x30TX initiative.

 Assistant Director/G-Force Advisor

 Phone: (940) 369-8290